jgorset/fandjango-example/README.md

 First of all, we'll need to register a new application with the Facebook platform.
 To do so, go to [facebook.com/developers](http://www.facebook.com/developers) and create your application.
-Once you have confirmed that you are in fact human, you'll be presented with a daunting number of options.
-Don't worry, though; they're all optional and we only need to configure two of them right now.
+Once you have convinced Facebook that you are in fact human, you'll be presented with a daunting number of options.
+Don't worry, though; they're all optional and we only need to configure two of them right now:

-Populate the "canvas page" field with the URL you'd like your application to be accessed from (f.ex. 'http://apps.facebook.com/myapp') and the "canvas url" field with the URL that Facebook may load your application from (f.ex. 'http://myserver.com/myapp').
-You'll find both fields under "Facebook integration".
+* "Canvas Page" -- The URL you'd like your application to be accessed from, ie. "http://apps.facebook.com/myapp".
+* "Canvas URL" -- The URL that Facebook may load your application from, ie. "http://myserver.com/myapp".

+You'll find both of these under the "Facebook integration" section.

 ### Create a new Django project